Today’s guest is John Rush, CEO of CleanTurn Enterprises.

 Ray: You got to go to the right crack house.
 You don’t want to get those directions screwed up, do you?

 John: Yeah.
 And so he had reached out and said, “Hey, look, I, you know, I’ve seen and heard about the things that you’ve been involved in Chicago, and would love for you to consider, you know, coming here to Columbus, and helping us get something up and running.”
 And I only had two caveats.
 One, I did not want to be owned by a non-profit.
 The couple of business ventures in Chicago were owned by non-profit organizations.
 That was a great experience; it had its own set of challenges.
 But we were able to work through those challenges and create real successful models.
-But it was it was a little bit more difficult to think about scale.
+But it was a little bit more difficult to think about scale.
 And so that led to the second caveat is not only didn’t want to be owned by a non-profit; I also wanted to have the flexibility to kind of grow and scale at a rate that was manageable and only restricted by, you know, cash restraints.

 And so they said, “Yes and yes,” and we put together a small fund of just under $300,000, to start up our venture.
-We incorporated it as a for-profit, as I mentioned earlier, and the idea for the initial investors – there was eight of us – was you had the money that was being used was disposable income that could have otherwise been, would have otherwise been given away to a non-profit, would have been a tax write off.
+We incorporated it as a for-profit, as I mentioned earlier, and the idea for the initial investors – there was eight of us – the money that was being used was disposable income that could have otherwise been, would have otherwise been given away to a non-profit, would have been a tax write off.
 If the business fails, this was the biggest risk, the business failing, would have been a business tax write off.
 Two different types of write off for sure.
 But if it works, it becomes a gift that gifts in perpetuity.
 And so that was the approach, and that was, you know, kind of our goal to create something that was self-sustaining.

 Ray: Fantastic.
 And so now help us understand what it is that you do at CleanTurn Enterprises.
 I know you’ve got more than one brand, more than one business that you’re building there, but walk us gently through that model.